 While twins have shared cribs in homes across the United States and even in hospital settings, some feel that the dangers outweigh the benefits.
 Let's take a deeper look at the issue as a whole.

 Twins spend their entire life in the womb together, and in some cases separating them at birth can cause hardships.
 Leaving them together in the same crib may help comfort them, simplifying the first few months of parenthood as you develop your twin routine.

 Crib sharing is especially beneficial for premature twins as they tend to thrive more together, suggests pediatric doctor Stephen Turner, M.D.
 Sharing a crib also provides financial benefits.

 Twins automatically double the cost of raising a child with things like second car seats and double the diapers, so sharing a crib removes the need to purchase a second crib.Another benefit to having a single crib is condensed space.

 Many parents choose to place the crib in their room for at least the first few months after birth before switching to separate rooms with a baby monitor.
 Having the twins in your room reduces the risks of SIDS in the first few months of life while allowing you to learn their different sounds and breathing patterns.

-Crib sharing is not without its dangers.
+To answer the question 'can twins share a crib', it's important to consider the potential dangers.
 The American Academy of Pediatrics recommends limiting cribs to just one baby.
 This recommendation is due to the risk of Sudden Infant Death Syndrome (SIDS) from problems like accidental suffocation.

 In this scenario, a second baby would be the same as placing a stuffed animal or loose bedding in the crib when examining the risks.
 This recommendation is listed along with ensuring your twin is put sleeping on their backs, and that the crib is free of everything but a firm mattress and a tightly fitted sheet.